naveengundubilli/addressbook/README.md

 Enviroment Details:

-jdk 1.8.192
+1) jdk 1.8.192
-Eclipse Oxygen
+2) Eclipse Oxygen
-Tomcat 8.0.35
+3) Tomcat 8.0.35
-Maven -apache-maven-3.3.3 and above
+4) Maven -apache-maven-3.3.3 and above
-JUnit 4 and above
+5) JUnit 4 and above
+6) Spring boot

+Steps to use the application:

 1)Checkout the current branch and create a workspace in eclispe and setup the build path entries 2)Run /addressbook-rest-service/src/main/java/code/restful/AddressBookApplication.java as a java application